 Aptitude assessments aim at gauging every professional skill and competency of the candidate.
 Employers choose the type of aptitude assessment based on the role and business requirements.
 Here are some of the common types of aptitude assessments used in pre-employment skill tests:

-Spatial ability test: the mental ability to visualize 2D and 3D objects is important to work in engineering, aviation, architecture, and arts fields.
+the mental ability to visualize 2D and 3D objects is important to work in engineering, aviation, architecture, and arts fields.
 The spatial ability test evaluates the visualization capacity of candidates.

-The Pros and Cons of using Aptitude tests
+The Pros and Cons of Using Aptitude Tests

 The best pre-employment screening software includes aptitude assessments in the candidate evaluation process.
 A single job requirement may receive several applications from suitable candidates who could reasonably perform the duties of the job.
 The hiring team needs to sift through all these profiles to find the right fit.
 Pre-employment skill tests that include aptitude tests are effective in screening thousands of candidates to filter those that fail to meet the standard required and relevant for the job.